pay-theory/pay-theory-docs/APPLE/FUNCTIONS.md

 * **feeMode**: FEE_MODE (enum)
-    * Defaults to `FEE_MODE.INTERCHANGE`.
+    * Defaults to `FEE_MODE.MERCHANT_FEE`.
 If available to merchant and set to `FEE_MODE.SERVICE_FEE` the fee will be added to the amount and charged to the payor.
 More details about the fee modes in your PayTheory Portal.

 * **fee**: Int